melhamamsy/audio_podcast_qa_assistant/README.md

 - **RAM**: 15 GiB
 - **GPU**: NVIDIA GeForce GTX 1660 Ti Mobile

-The system was tested under the above requirements.
+The project was tested under the above requirements.
 If tested for Windows, a separate branch will be linked here.

-## Pre-requisites
+## Environment Setup and Configuration

 Before getting started, ensure that the following dependencies are met: